polazarus/ocamlyices/README.markdown

 Build the OCamlyices for custom bytecode compilation (see ocamlc manual for more information), rather than using a shared library.
-As a result, every program using such a version of OCamlyices will be compiled with the option `-custom`.
+As a result, every program using such a version of OCamlyices will have to be compiled with the option `-custom`.
+Also, in this mode, OCamlyices cannot be used from within the standard interactive toplevel.

     --enable-partial-linking [DEFAULT]
     --disbable-partial-linking